giltwizy/devops-interview-nbc/ReadMe.md

 - The `reference` field in the transactions table is unique to prevent duplicate transactions.
 - Ensure your MySQL server is running before starting the application.
 - The application logs SQL queries for debugging (configured in `application.properties`).

+## Deployment and Rollback Plan
+- Copy the docker-compose.yml file to your environment
+- run the the docker-compose 'docker compose up -d'
+- Monitor the services if they are both running (Web application and Database).
+If anything odd is happening such that services aren't running you can rollback by docker-compose down command and reach out to the developer

 ## Troubleshooting
 - **Database Connection Issues**: Verify MySQL is running and credentials in `application.properties` are correct.